econia-labs/econia-v5/doc/architecture-specification.md

 1. Queries for information like best bid/ask `SHALL` be possible through public APIs, to enable composability.
 These APIs `MAY` charge a small amount, for example 100 octas, to reduce excessive queries for contended state.
+1. Oracle fees `SHALL` be paid to a primary fungible store for each market, denominated in the protocol utility coin, with the oracle query amount tracked in a global registry.
+1. Runtime oracle functions `SHALL` be implemented as a public wrapper around private view functions.

 ### Trading

-1. Limit orders and market orders `SHALL` accept the object address of a user's market account, as well as a size, price, and restriction.
-This `MAY` be moderated via a single API that uses `HI_64` or `0` to indicate market order for immediate-or-cancel restriction.
+1. Orders `SHALL` accept the object address of a user's market account, as well as a size, limit price (worst execution price including fees), and restriction.
+1. Limit orders, market orders, and swaps `SHALL` be moderated via a single API that uses `HI_64` or `0` to indicate an immediate-or-cancel market order.
-1. Swaps `SHALL` fill outside of a market account, and `SHALL` specify an input amount as well as the worst acceptable effective price after fees.
+1. Orders `SHALL` fill outside of a market account if the market account object address is passed as `0x0`.
-1. Size change or cancel orders `SHALL` accept the price of the order to cancel.
+1. Size changes and order cancellations `SHALL` accept the price of the order to cancel for the given user and market account object address.
+1. Posting `SHALL NOT` be permitted outside of a market account.
+1. Restrictions and self match behavior `SHALL NOT` moderate behavior via abort statements, since this approach inhibits ease of indexing.
+1. Self match behavior `SHALL` support `CANCEL_BOTH`, `CANCEL_MAKER`, and
+   `CANCEL_TAKER` options.
+1. Order restrictions `SHALL` support `NO_RESTRICTION`, `FILL_OR_KILL`,
+   `POST_ONLY`, and `IMMEDIATE_OR_CANCEL`.

 ### Transaction sponsorship